patrickfletcher/clODE/docs/getting_started.md

 ```

 Note that the Python function must be **fully typed** and
 must have this exact signature.

-When run, this function will be converted to OpenCL and written
+This function will be converted to OpenCL and written
 to a file called `clode_rhs.cl`.
 This file will then be loaded
 into an OpenCL program and executed on the OpenCL device.

+Note that this differs from the signature expected by Scipy's ```solve_ivp```;
+[TODO] we provide a wrapper to support using the same vector field function in both Scipy and clODE.

 In the above case, the output OpenCL function would look like this: